j4ffle/j4ffle.github.io/_pages/code_data.md

 ### References

-I have found the fowllowing resources from others useful in my research.
+I have found the following resources from others useful in my research.
 In case they might be helpful for you, I reference them below:

 #### *NLP*